What is SEO?

 - Amount of content present on the page to reinforce its relevance

 - The amount of authority acquired from off page or on page optimisation

-Tier 3 companies a monthly fee of $250 per keyword but can go all the way to $280.
+Tier 3 companies charge a monthly fee of $250 per keyword but can go all the way up to $280.

 Here Are Some Sample Singapore Based SEO Packages & Quotes